Investigations of strong cosmic censorship in 3-dimensional black strings: Introduction

-The study on the validity of SCC depending on the asymptotic geometry is naturally led to the case of asymptotically anti-de-Sitter spacetimes, on which perturbations decay with an inverse logarithmic law \cite{Festuccia:2008zx,Holzegel:2011uu}.
-Such slow decay of perturbations outside the event horizon causes severe blueshift at the CH and results in a singular backreaction to the geometry near the CH, so that the SCC holds for the 4-dimensional AdS black holes \cite{Bhattacharjee:2016zof,Kehle:2018zws,Kehle:2020zfg}.
+Such an observation that the validity of the SCC conjecture depends on the asymptotic geometry of black hole naturally leads to studies on the SCC for the de-Sitter (dS) and the anti-de-Sitter (AdS) black holes on which outside the event horizons perturbations exhibit an exponential decay \cite{Dyatlov:2010hq,Hintz:2016jak} and an inverse logarithmic decay \cite{Festuccia:2008zx,Holzegel:2011uu}, respectively.
+Indeed, it has been shown that according to the decay rates of perturbations, the SCC conjecture is strengthened for RN-AdS \cite{Bhattacharjee:2016zof,Kehle:2018zws} and Kerr-AdS black holes \cite{Kehle:2020zfg} and is weakened for RN-dS black holes \cite{Cardoso:2017soq,Dias:2018etb,Luna:2019olw} (See also \cite{Chambers:1997ef,Brady:1998au}).
+Specifically, the SCC conjecture is violated for the near extremal RN-dS black hole \cite{Cardoso:2017soq,Dias:2018etb,Luna:2019olw}.

+From this, it can be seen that together with asymptotic geometries, the near extremal condition plays an essential role in determining the fate of the SCC conjecture.
+Such a result could be understood as follows: Taking the near extremal limit is effectively similar with applying the near horizon limit, which leads to an enhanced spacetime symmetry \cite{Balasubramanian:1998ee}.
+Since the enhanced symmetry gets the decay of perturbations faster outside the event horizon, the amplification of blueshifted perturbations would not be big enough for the perturbations to be singular at the CH.
+Thus, we may say that an enhancement in the spacetime symmetry has made the SCC conjecture fail.

+From the same footing, it is expected that conversely, a reduction in the symmetry makes the SCC to be realized.
+Indeed, it has been shown that the photon sphere quasinormal mode, which cannot be found in the spherically symmetric RN-dS black hole background, exists in the axisymmetric Kerr-dS black hole background and decays sufficiently slowly to ensure that the SCC is respected for any nonextremal value of the black hole parameters \cite{Dias:2018ynt}.

-For the rotating BTZ black hole \cite{Banados:1992wn}, the 3-dimensional AdS black hole, there is no stable trapping phenomenon causing the slow decay of perturbations like the case of the 4-dimensional AdS black hole.
-As such, the factor that makes perturbations singular near the CH disappears, so it can be expected that the SCC conjecture can be broken even though the BTZ black hole is asymptotically AdS.
-Dias et. al. \cite{Dias:2019ery} have shown that the near extremal rotating BTZ black hole badly violates the SCC conjecture (see also \cite{Husain:1994xa,Chan:1994rs,Levi:2003cx,Emparan:2020rnp,Bhattacharjee:2020gbo}).
+This story continues with the BTZ black hole \cite{Banados:1992wn}.
+The logarithmic decay of perturbations is originated from the stable trapping phenomenon for 4-dimensional asymptotically AdS black holes \cite{Holzegel:2011uu}.
+However, since the 3-dimensional general theory of relativity does not have gravitational dynamics, the stable trapping phenomenon does not appear in the rotating BTZ black hole, which is a 3-dimensional AdS black hole.
+Since the factor causing the logarithmic decay of perturbations outside the event horizon disappears, it is expected that the SCC conjecture could be broken even though the BTZ black hole is asymptotically AdS.
+In fact, Dias et. al. \cite{Dias:2019ery} have shown that the near extremal rotating BTZ black hole badly violates the SCC conjecture (see also \cite{Husain:1994xa,Chan:1994rs,Levi:2003cx,Bhattacharjee:2020gbo}).

-In summary, the SCC conjecture is always satisfied when asymptotic geometries are flat, but for some cases of asymptotic non-flat geometries there are large windows in black hole parameter spaces where the SCC conjecture breaks.
-Then, it is questionable whether asymptotic flatness can be a sufficient condition for the SCC to be viable.